opentelekomcloud/docs-next/docs/blueprints/by-industry/retail/brodos-open-telekom-cloud.md

 brodos.net initially operated the omnichannel platform exclusively in its own private data center to ensure maximum IT security and data protection.
 In order to meet the growing demand, brodos.net was looking for a way to be more flexible.
 “W*e wanted to expand our IT so that it could adapt flexibly and spontaneously to business development at any time without compromising security,*” said Felix Dingermann, Managing Director of Business Development at brodos.net.

 That's why the Bavarian company was looking for a cloud provider that could provide IT resources at the highest level of security and data protection.
-They found this at Telekom: brodos.net now hosts its omnichannel platform in the Open Telekom Cloud, Telekom's public cloud offering.
+They found this at Telekom: brodos.net now hosts its omnichannel platform in the T Cloud Public, Telekom's public cloud offering.
 For this purpose, the company uses virtual machines in the Elastic Cloud Server (ECS) category, the Relational Database Service (RDS), Object Storage Service (OBS) and the Elastic Load Balancer (ELB).
-For the further development of the platform, the software experts at brodos.net also rely on the container framework of the Open Telekom Cloud – the Cloud Container Engine. “*This is simply a question of convenience and efficiency,*” says Felix Dingermann. “*We could certainly have implemented our own container framework.
+For the further development of the platform, the software experts at brodos.net also rely on the container framework of the T Cloud Public – the Cloud Container Engine. “*This is simply a question of convenience and efficiency,*” says Felix Dingermann. “*We could certainly have implemented our own container framework.
 But that would have taken a lot of effort.*”

 ## The Solution

-* Hosting of the omnichannel platform in the Open Telekom Cloud from highly secure German data centers in Biere and Magdeburg
+* Hosting of the omnichannel platform in the T Cloud Public from highly secure German data centers in Biere and Magdeburg
 * Use of Elastic Cloud Server (ECS), Relational Database Service (RDS), Object Storage Service (OBS) and Elastic Load Balancer (ELB)
 * Developers rely on Cloud Container Engine (CCE)